Best Way To Cut Cement Board – Which Tool to Use? – Reviews & Top Picks

 Conclusion

-Now that you’ve read our reviews of the best tools to cut cement board and had a chance to mull over the best options, we hope you can get started on your project with confidence.
-We know you’ll be successful with any of the above methods or tools, but if you want the best bang-for-the-buck, easy-to-use method, grab a carbide-tipped scoring tool and you’ll be in business.
+Now that you’ve read our reviews of the best tools to cut cement board and had a chance to mull over the best options, we hope you can confidently get started on your project.
+We know you’ll be successful with any of the previous methods or tools, but if you want the best bang-for-the-buck, easy-to-use method, grab a carbide-tipped scoring tool, and you’ll be in business.
 As always, good luck with your project.
 Now get out there and start cutting that cement board!